You’re probably here looking for a brilliant quote follow up e-mail template that’ll magically convert more of your quotes into jobs, right?

 Why bother doing quote follow up at all?

-Yes, what are these “big rewards” we say are there to be reaped through a smarter approach to quote follow up?
+What are these “big rewards” we say are there to be reaped through a smarter approach to quote follow up?

 Simple answer, you’ll get more work: